 Other Useful Sites

-Carol Wallace’s article “Theme Gardens: Planning without the Pitfalls” points out a number of obstacles theme gardeners often face, and how to overcome them.
+Carol Wallace’s article “Theme Gardens: Planning without the Pitfalls (link no longer available)” points out a number of obstacles theme gardeners often face, and how to overcome them.
 She reminds theme gardeners that they are still gardeners — water plants will not grow next to desert plants, even in a theme garden — and she recommends that one remain flexible and adaptable.

 Theme gardens can be a hit when gardening with kids, and there are several sites that discuss good choices and how to introduce them.
 The Coyne Center Elementary School, a public school in Illinois, has not just one but twelve theme gardens, including a butterfly garden, a Thomas Jefferson garden, a pizza garden, sunflowers, a bean tee-pee, a Native American garden, and more.